 Connecting to the web interfaces

-To connect to the web interfaces, we recommend you use an SSH tunnel to create a secure connection to your master node.
+To connect to the web interfaces, the best practice is to use an SSH tunnel to create a secure connection to your master node.
 The SSH tunnel supports traffic proxying using the SOCKS protocol.
 This means that you can send network requests through your SSH tunnel in any browser that supports the SOCKS protocol.
 This method allows you to transfer all of your browser data over SSH, eliminating the need to open firewall ports to access the web interfaces.

 Connecting to the web interfaces with SSH and SOCKS is a two-step process:

 Create an SSH tunnel.
 Use an SSH client or utility to create the SSH tunnel.
 Use the SSH tunnel to securely transfer web traffic data from your computer's web browser to the Cloud Dataproc cluster.

 Use a SOCKS proxy to connect with your browser.
 Configure your browser to use the SOCKS proxy.
 The SOCKS proxy routes data intended for the Cloud Dataproc cluster through the SSH tunnel.

 Directions for performing each step are provided below.